Gamma Camelopardalis

 The brighter primary, designated component A, is a white-hued A-type subgiant star with a stellar classification of A2 IVn.
 It is spinning rapidly with a projected rotational velocity of 205 km/s.
 This is giving the star an oblate shape with an equatorial bulge that is 17% larger than the polar radius.
-It has about three times the mass of the Sun and 2.5 times the Sun's radius.
+It has about 3.4 times the mass of the Sun and 5.6 times the Sun's radius.
 The star is radiating 185 times the Sun's luminosity from its photosphere at an effective temperature of 8,892 K.

-The magnitude 9.07 secondary, BD+70 260, designated component C, lay at an angular separation of 106.00 arc seconds along a position angle of 85°, as of 2011.
+The magnitude 9.07 secondary, BD+70 260, designated component C, lies at an angular separation of 106.00 arc seconds along a position angle of 85°, as of 2011.
 Component B is a magnitude 12.40 visual companion at a separation of 56.30 arc seconds along position angle 247°.